zombaksteam/botbandera-tts/README.md

 Threads: 10
 # Can be "8000", "24000" or "48000" (bigger value do better quality but takes more resources):
 SampleRate: 48000
+# Can be "false" or "true" (false is recommended)
+SingleThread: false

 [BotBandera]
 # Your widget URL, take it from BotBandera panel: